Presidents Session

 REPORTING REQUIREMENTS

-The successful fellow will be required to complete a short-written report (1000 – 1500 words) or a short video (5-15minutes) about the project and outcomes as well as presenting same at the next BSAS annual conference in Galway in April 2025, including submission of an abstract (conference fees will be covered and travel and subsistence of no more than £200).
+The successful fellow will be required to complete a short-written report (1000 – 1500 words) or a short video (5-15minutes) about the project and outcomes as well as presenting same at the next BSAS annual conference to be held in York, 14-16 April 2026, the successful applicant will be expected to submit an abstract for inclusion in the conference proceedings (conference fees will be covered and travel and subsistence of no more than £150).

 EQUALITY, DIVERSITY & INCLUSION

-BSAS and Innovate UK are committed to encouraging a supportive and inclusive culture across our organisations, promoting diversity and inclusion, and eliminating discrimination in all that we do.
+BSAS and Innovate UK Business Connect are committed to encouraging a supportive and inclusive culture across our organisations, promoting diversity and inclusion, and eliminating discrimination in all that we do.

 All applications will be equally judged using set marking criteria, applicant names and locations are not supplied to the selection panel.